GoogleChrome/web.dev/src/site/content/en/blog/install-thumbor/index.md

 Note that this URL uses HTTP.
 Thumbor uses HTTP by default but can be [configured](https://thumbor.readthedocs.io/en/latest/image_loader.html) to use HTTPS.

 You should see an image that is 100 pixels wide by 100 pixels tall.
 Thumbor has taken the image `hero.jpg` and size specified in the URL string and served the result.
-You can replace the image in the URL string (i.e `https://web.dev/install-thumbor/hero.jpg`) with any other image (e.g. `https://your-site.com/cat.jpg`) and Thumbor will resize that image too.
+You can replace the image in the URL string (i.e., `https://web.dev/install-thumbor/hero.jpg`) with any other image (e.g., `https://your-site.com/cat.jpg`) and Thumbor will resize that image too.

 ## Appendix: Configuring Systemd